HankRichter/Javascript-Code-Quiz/README.md

 ## Description

-This simple quiz us meant to test someones basic knowledge of Javascript.
+This simple quiz is meant to test someones basic knowledge of Javascript.
 It allows you to answer a series of 5 questions and then post the score you got to a leaderbaord stored locally.

 ## Installation